nico-hn/LogLineParser/README.md

 #### Limitations

 * Currently, you should include at least `%r`, `%>s` and `%b` in the format strings passed to `LogLineParser.parser`.
-* If the value of a field is expected to contain a space, you should enclose that field in double quotes.
+* If the value of a field is expected to contain a space, such field should be enclosed in double quotes (that means you have to change access log settings).

 ### As a command-line application